Search & browse privately

 When you browse in private you’re signed out of your Google Account by default.
 If you sign in to your Google Account, through a web service like Gmail, your browsing activity might be saved to your account.

-- At the top right, tap your Google Account profile picture Manage accounts on this device.
+- At the top right, click your Google Account profile picture Sign out.

 - If you see the "Sign in" button, you’re already signed out of your account.